 Project work is an important feature of this programme.
 Students will undertake a number of small projects as part of their studies and to complete a major project during the second year.
-This will involve using all the knowledge acquired to complete the design of a civil engineering project in consultation with employers work based practical application.
+This will involve using all the knowledge acquired to complete a construction project in consultation with employers work based practical application.
 The work based projects are in the form of a learning contract between the University, the student and the employer such that the projects are individual and the learning outcomes are individually related to the work the student is employed in.